Build a ReAct Agent with NVIDIA NIM

 What you'll learn

-- 3Tool Calling with bind_toolsWhen you give an LLM access to tools, the conversation flow fundamentally changes.
-Instead of always responding with text, the model can respond with a tool call request — a structured message saying "I want to call function X with arguments Y."
+- 3Tool Calling with bind_toolsWhen you give an LLM access to tools, the conversation flow changes.
+Instead of always responding with text, the model can respond with a tool call request — a structured message saying *"I want to call function X with arguments Y."*

-- 8Evaluate with nat evalStep 7 used a hand-written test loop.
-NeMo Agent Toolkit has a built-in evaluation system that does this at scale with standardized metrics.
+- 8Evaluate with nat eval + meet your librarianStep 7 used a hand-written test loop with substring matching.
+NAT has a built-in evaluation system that runs the same kind of loop at scale, with standardized metrics, structured datasets, and output reports.

 Prerequisites